imagej/imagej.github.io/_pages/plugins/hough-circle-transform.md

 The Hough circle transform finds circles based on the rotational symmetry of the perimeter.
 Therefore, the data needs to be converted to this format for the transform to work.

-{% include thumbnail src='/media/Data Setup.png' title='\'\'\'Data processing steps to perform a Hough circle transform on an XYZ stack.\'\'\' \'\'Panel 1:\'\' Create an average intensity projection of the XYZ stack to generate a 2D projection. \'\'Panel 2:\'\' Use the "Find Edges" tool to preserve just the perimeter of each object. \'\'Panel 3:\'\' Threshold the image from panel 2 and create a binary mask. \'\'Panel 4:\'\' Run the Hough circle transform.'%}
+{% include thumbnail src='/media/Data Setup.png' title='**Data processing steps to perform a Hough circle transform on an XYZ stack.** *Panel 1:* Create an average intensity projection of the XYZ stack to generate a 2D projection. *Panel 2:* Use the "Find Edges" tool to preserve just the perimeter of each object. *Panel 3:* Threshold the image from panel 2 and create a binary mask. *Panel 4:* Run the Hough circle transform.'%}

 ### Step 0: Convert XYZ(T) data to XY(T) data